 Automatic, compliant SSCC Labels

 All barcode fonts used within Fusion meet the GS1 standard.
-Whenever a SSCC label is required, it will pass accreditation with your customers and suppliers.
+When an SSCC label is required, it will pass accreditation with your customers and suppliers.
 Fusion allows you to specify the number of labels you would like printed out for each item, as well as giving you the option to reprint labels at any time.

 Unlimited EDI trading partners

 Fusion can be set up with as many EDI Trading Partners as you need.
-Each Trading Partner can be set up on its own, with it’s own set up for each, e.g. scan packing of inventory for orders, or SSCC label printing.
+Set up and configure each Trading Partner individually.
+Whether you need to do scan packing of inventory for orders, or printing of SSCC labels, you can adjust the configuration to suit.

 Fusion can be set up to enable scan packing of Inventory Picks and Sales Orders.
 After you’ve scanned a particular item, the system will take care of the rest by making the required changes to stock levels, printing SSCC labels and sending the necessary documents to your customers and suppliers.